Peggy Olson: At Sterling Cooper & Partners (SC&P)

 In the Season 6 finale, "In Care Of", Peggy leaves the office for a date in a revealing dress, smelling of Chanel No. 5.
 When she returns, Ted is waiting at her apartment; he states that he loves her and plans to leave his wife, and he and Peggy consummate their relationship.
 The next morning, Ted asks Don to let him manage the SC&P office in California, in an effort to put as much distance between himself and Peggy as possible, and to achieve a fresh start with his family.
 Don eventually concedes, and Ted informs Peggy of his plans.
 Peggy is angered by Ted's unilateral decision and says, "Well, aren't you lucky, to have decisions?"

-Draper's erratic attendance and behavior start to cause concern, and in the wake of a disastrous Hershey's pitch meeting, the partners place him on a leave of absence of unspecified duration.
-Peggy, again working late, takes over Draper's office.

 In Season 7, Peggy becomes frustrated that Don's replacement, Lou, does not have the same standards and has little respect for her talents.
 She complains that the work is not as good as it was under Don, even though the company remains profitable, and dislikes working with Lou, who is dismissive and rude to Peggy.

-She continues to live in the apartment building she owns and has developed a close friendship with Julio, a little boy who lives upstairs and comes over to watch television.

 When Don returns to SC&P under numerous restrictions, Peggy is forced to bring him on as her subordinate for the Burger Chef campaign.
 Don at first is infuriated at having to work under his own protégé, refusing to turn in work, but soon resigns himself to the role, realizing he won't be able to return to his previous position if he doesn't cooperate.
 They create a great ad together, but Peggy is undercut when Pete insists that Don give the presentation.
 At the last minute, however, Don tells Peggy to do it.
 She gives a powerful presentation and wins the business for SC&P.